kinetic-fit/fit-android-issues/README.md

 If you need, please review the Test Plan and Test Scenarios documents in the repository to ensure that you understand the requirements for testing and reporting.

+## App version 2.3.0 (224) - Jan 30, 2020

+This update adds an overlay when connecting to a sensor to ensure all FTMS services have been processed and that the sensor is ready for changes or input/output.

 ## App version 2.2.0 (223) - Jan 24, 2020

 This update removed subscription features from the app.
 These have been removed for the public beta and will be reintroduced once the app leaves beta.